 Adopting a vegetarian and gluten-free lifestyle can be a highly rewarding decision for your health, ethics, or dietary needs.
 However, combining both approaches requires thoughtful planning to ensure your body gets the full spectrum of nutrients it needs to thrive.
 Whether you're managing gluten intolerance, celiac disease, or simply aiming to reduce animal products and processed foods, here's how to make your diet work for you.

-To build a strong foundation, center your meals around naturally gluten-free, plant-based, whole foods.
-These include:
+Center your meals around naturally gluten-free, plant-based, whole foods:

 - Fresh fruits and vegetables

-- Gluten-free whole grains such as quinoa, millet, brown rice, amaranth, and buckwheat
+- Gluten-free whole grains (quinoa, millet, brown rice, amaranth, buckwheat)

 - Legumes like lentils, chickpeas, and black beans